 Becoming a Community Garden Mentor:

-Forsyth Community Gardening offers the initial, two-day Community Garden Mentor training one to two times a year, depending on the number of people expressing interest.
+Forsyth Community Gardening offers the initial, two-day Community Garden Mentor training once a year,

 Requesting a Community Garden Mentor:

 If you would like a Mentor to help you start, revitalize, or sustain a community

 garden, please fill out the Mentor Request Form and return it to Megan Gregory.
 However, the surest way

 to secure a Mentor for your garden is for you, and others involved with your garden,